Mitali Nag

 Mitali Nag is an Indian television actress.
-She is known for portraying the role of Krishna Raj on Afsar Bitiya that aired on Zee TV.
+She is known for portraying the role of Krishna Raj on Afsar Bitiya.

 Career

-Nag began her acting career in 2011, when she was cast in the series Afsar Bitiya as Krishna Raj.
-In 2013, she bagged the role of Prerna in the Sony Entertainment Television show Dil Ki Nazar Se Khoobsurat.
-In the same year, she appeared in the episodic role of the horror supernatural series Fear Files: Darr Ki Sacchi Tasvirein.
-She also participated in the reality show Welcome – Baazi Mehmaan Nawazi Ki as a contestant.
-In early 2018, she was cast in the serial Roop - Mard Ka Naya Swaroop as Kamla Shamsher Singh, Roop’s mother.
+Nag began her acting career in 2011, when she was cast in Afsar Bitiya as Krishna Raj.
+In 2013, she bagged the role of Prerna in Dil Ki Nazar Se Khoobsurat.
+In the same year, she appeared in Fear Files: Darr Ki Sacchi Tasvirein.
+She also participated in Welcome – Baazi Mehmaan Nawazi Ki as a contestant.
+In early 2018, she was cast in Roop - Mard Ka Naya Swaroop as Kamla Shamsher Singh.

 Personal life

-Mitali is married to Sankalpp Pardeshi.
-She has one son (born 2017).
+Mitali is married to Sankalp Pardeshi.
+She has one son.